-• Neglect
+Neglect

-For example failing to act to protect a child or children, failing to seek medical attention or failure to carry out an appropriate risk assessment.
+For example, failing to act to protect a child or children, failing to seek medical attention or failure to carry out an appropriate risk assessment.

-• Spiritual Abuse
+Spiritual Abuse

-For example using undue influence or pressure to control individuals or ensure obedience, follow religious practices that are harmful such as beatings or starvation.
+For example, using undue influence or pressure to control individuals or ensure obedience, follow religious practices that are harmful such as beatings or starvation.

-- 2. If a child makes an allegation about a member of staff, Governor, visitor or volunteer the Head Teacher/Principal must be informed immediately.
+- If a child makes an allegation about a member of staff, Governor, visitor or volunteer the Head Teacher/Principal must be informed immediately.
 The Head Teacher/Principal must carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
 The Head Teacher/Principal should not carry out the investigation him/herself or interview pupils. - 3.
-The Head Teacher/Principal should exercise and be accountable for their professional judgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Head Teacher/Principal will notify the Children's Trust Designated Officer (LADO) Team1 (Tel: 0121 675 1669).
-The LADO Team will liaise with the Chair of Governors and advise about action to be taken, and may initiate internal referrals within Birmingham Children's Trust to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil.
-These should be addressed through the school's own internal procedures.
+The Head Teacher/Principal should exercise and be accountable for their professional judgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Head Teacher/Principal will notify the Children's Trust Designated Officer (LADO) Team on Tel: 0121 675 1669 or via email at: Ladoteam@birminghamchildrenstrust.co.uk - The LADO Team will liaise with the Chair of Governors and advise about action to be taken, and may initiate internal referrals within Birmingham Children's Trust to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in